gimasi/TUINO_ONE/tuino_libs/gmx/gmx_lr/tuino_lora/README.md

    }
 ```

-RX Section - RX section is interrupt driven, when a RX packet arrives the loraRx() callback function is called and the data_received flag is set.
-We simply will simply test the flag to then read the RX buffer from the GMX-LR module.
+RX Data.
+RX is interrupt driven, when a RX packet arrives the loraRx() callback function is called and the data_received flag is set.
+We  will simply test the flag status to read the RX buffer from the GMX-LR module.

 ```c
 if (data_received)